quanterall/HaskellMaterials/basics/01-values-and-functions.md

 ```

 Since operators expect arguments both on the left and right side we can partially apply whichever
 side we want, so `(42 +)` is also valid.
-This obviously depends on the operator, as an operator like
+The resulting behavior obviously depends on the operator,
-`-` would behave differently depending on which side you are omitting.
+as an operator like `-` would behave differently depending on which side you are omitting.

 ### Exercises (Partial application)